 On Saturday, December 21, 2013 the Libraries celebrated the publication of Assistant University Archivist Barry Cowan’s new book, Louisiana State University.

-During this special event, Cowan will offer a short talk about the book and share images and anecdotes.
-Copies of the book will be on sale, and Barry will sign copies for visitors.
-A reception will follow the talk.
+During this special event, Cowan offered a short talk about the book, sharing images and anecdotes.
+Copies of the book will were on sale, with Cowan signing copies for visitors.
+A reception followed the talk.
 “I hope the book will provide not only entertainment, but also the opportunity for people to learn about LSU’s long and colorful history in an interesting and accessible way,” Cowan said.
 “The book is certainly meant to educate, but it is also my hope that the photographs herein will bring back fond memories and allow people to reminisce about their times at LSU.”